Ewaoche/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 23: A script that finds all empty files and directories in the current directory and all sub-directories.
+Task 24: A script that lists all the files with a .gif extension in the current directory and all its sub-directories.